-7. Economical, small and easily used to replace existing
+Economical, small and easily used to replace existing

 flow control devices

-8. Easily adapted for a range of flow rates

-9. Completely gravity powered

-10. Open source so that anyone can build it and use it
+Linear Flow Orifice Meter (LFOM)

+Regulate the flow of alum into the rapid mixer according to changes in flow rate.

+Keep alum dose as close to constant as possible.

+Be able to install device into existing plants.

+Include a simple way for the plant operator to change the dosage.

+Chemical Doser

+Must be flexible.

+Automatically adjust the head loss in the chemical dosing system in response to plant inflow changes

 Theory

 Overall Design

-The chemical dose controller is currently comprised of three components, the linear flow orifice meter, the flow controller, and the chemical doser (Figure 1).
+The chemical dose controller is currently comprised of three components, the linear flow orifice meter, the flow controller, and a chemical doser (Figure 1).
 These components of the system act together to allow the plant to respond to changes in inflow by both linearizing the change in plant flow and automatically adjusting chemical dosing to the plant.
 With this system AguaClara plants should be more resilient because operators are only required to adjust chemical dosing settings based on incoming turbidity, not based on flow rates.